-14 ounces leftover cooked dungeness crab (well sorted and shredded with a fork)
+- 14 ounces of leftover cooked Dungeness crab (well-sorted and shredded with a fork)

-Using the flat side of a knife or a mortar to crush the garlic and 1/2 teaspoon of salt to a paste and place in a medium bowl.
-Add scallions, fish sauce, sesame oil and a generous pinch each of each salt and pepper.
+Using the flat side of a knife or a mortar, crush the garlic and 1/2 teaspoon of salt to a paste and place in a medium bowl.
+Add scallions, fish sauce, sesame oil, and a generous pinch each of each salt and pepper.
 Stir in the cream cheese until the mixture is well combined.
 Add the crabmeat and fold gently until coated.

 Spread 4 wonton wrappers on linen or wax paper and brush the edges with water.
-Spoon 1 1/2 teaspoons of the crab filling in the center of each wrapper.
+Spoon 1 1/2 teaspoons of the crab filling into the center of each wrapper.
 Pull up opposite corners and press the edges firmly to seal; fold up the other two corners and pinch them together to seal.
-Transfer the dumplings to a baking sheet and cover with a damp paper towel.
-Please in the refrigerator for up to 4 hours.
+Transfer the dumplings to a baking sheet and cover them with a damp paper towel.
+Place in the refrigerator for up to 4 hours.

 In a large saucepan, heat 1 1/2 inches of canola oil over moderate heat to 350°.
 Fry the dumplings in batches until the wontons are crispy and golden brown.
 Drain on paper towels and season with salt.
 Prepare dips such as sweet chili Thai sauce and Chinese chili-garlic sauce